sethmlarson/secure-python-package-template/README.md

 Success!
 You should now see the commit and all files on your GitHub repository.

-## Configuring PyPI

-PyPI is increasing the minimum requirements for account security and credential management to make consuming packages on PyPI more secure.
-This includes [eventually requiring 2FA for all users and requiring API tokens to publish packages](https://pyfound.blogspot.com/2020/01/start-using-2fa-and-api-tokens-on-pypi.html).
-Instead of waiting for these best practices to become required we can opt-in to them now.

-### Obtain an API token

-API tokens will eventually be required for all packages to publish to PyPI.

-- Upload a dummy v0.0 package under the desired package name using your PyPI username and password.
-- Create an API token that is scoped to only the package
-- Copy the value into your clipboard, it will be used later (see `PYPI_TOKEN` in the GitHub Environments section below)

-### Opt-in to required 2FA

-If you don't have 2FA enabled on PyPI already there's a section in the [PyPI Help page](https://pypi.org/help) about how to enable 2FA for your account.
-To make 2FA required for the new project:

-- Open "Your projects" on PyPI
-- Select "Manage" for the project
-- Settings > Enable 2FA requirement for project

 ## Configuring the GitHub repository

 ### Dependabot